Southern Central Rail-Road

 California Western Locomotive and Car Rebuild Shops Information on modeling, remotoring, and photography; has link to the owner's blog.

-Craig Bisgeier's Housatonic RR Not many posts lately, but I like to troll through past posts going back several years to see some find modeling and insightful commentary on building a late 19th Century New England Railroad.
+Craig Bisgeier's Housatonic RR Not many posts for several years, but I like to troll through past posts going back several years to see some find modeling and insightful commentary on building a late 19th Century New England Railroad.

 Richard Senges' Oil Creek Railroad Lots of photos of this Master Model Railroader's work modelling early railroads in the oil fields of Pennsylvania and links to the "Rochester Model Rails" e-magazine, which has a diverse content, including articles on scratchbuilding a sawmill complex.